zenecture/neuroflow/README.md

 - Implement LSTM and softmax blocks
 - Investigate usefulness of known regularization techniques
 - Provide helpers for easy parallelization (Akka?
 Spark? scala.collection.parallel?)
 - Check whether GPU based matrix/net implementations are worth the hassle.
-Intel MKL CPU was faster than CUDA/OpenCL on my MacBookPro with a Geforce GT750 in an optimized SGEMM benchmark.
-I have no clue why.
+OSX veclib accelerated CPU was faster than CUDA/OpenCL on my MacBookPro with a Geforce GT750 in an optimized SGEMM benchmark test.
+I have no clue why exactly.
 The netlib benchmark seems to confirm my observation: [github.com/fommil/netlib-java](https://github.com/fommil/netlib-java)